Fortified heritage and the private sector

 14.00 Break-out sessions on the main congress subjects

-• Private funding and partnerships for heritage reuse: best practices (with the EU Recovery and Resilience funded Diest Citadel operator)
+- Private funding and partnerships for heritage reuse: best practices (with the EU Recovery and Resilience funded Diest Citadel operator), presided with Bart SEVERI

-• The role of the private sector in climate change resilience (with the Vauban UNESCO Network, FR and Fortified Futures secretariat)
+- The role of the private sector in climate change resilience (with Laurène MANSUY and Alba ZAMARBIDE, the Vauban Grand Sites UNESCO Network, FR and Fortified Futures secretariat – with EFFORTS), presided with Daniela SFERRA

-15.00 Panel discussion – Public Private Partnerships and city planning (mediation by Maarten de Winter)
+15.00 Panel discussion -on Public Private Partnerships and city planning (mediation by Maarten DE WINTER)

 16.40 Presentation of the 2026 Annual Efforts Award on the innovation of fortified heritage reuse and communication